martisaw/micronaut-camunda-bpm/README.md

 * The [process engine configuration](#custom-process-engine-configuration) and the [job executor configuration](#custom-jobexecutor-configuration) can be customized programmatically.
 * The process engine [integrates with Micronaut's transaction manager](#using-micronaut-data-jdbc-or-micronaut-data-jpa).
 Optionally, micronaut-data-jdbc or micronaut-data-jpa are supported.
 * Camunda BPM's telemetry feature is automatically deactivated during test execution
+* Camunda REST API and Webapps (currently only for Jetty)

 # Getting Started